ksoCheese/TextAdventureGame/README.md

 During the game, you have opportunities to win items such as:

 - LuckyDuck: Helps you dodge enemy attacks.
-- maxHealthPotion: Increases your maximum health.
+- MaxHealthPotion: Increases your maximum health.
 - UndeadPotion: Revives you if you fall in battle.

 Use these items wisely to defeat your enemies and win the game!